seb-link/Chess-ML/README.md

 ## Note

-This does not include testing data so be carefull around that !
+- This does not include testing data so be carefull around that !

+- I used the lichess.org formula to get win and lose %.
+Thanks to them
 ## Dependencies

 - `chess`: Python Chess Library